tommybananas/finale/README.md

 Below is an example of how to do this with standard Express middleware, which is commonly used to protect resources.
-Note that the callback functions required by Epilogue milestones look similar to express middleware, but the third argument (`context`) is different.
+Note that the callback functions required by SequelizeREST milestones look similar to express middleware, but the third argument (`context`) is different.

 Suppose you have this resource: